banner image

 Therapy for Students

-Are you an ambitious and overwhelmed student in high school, college, or grad school?
+Are you an ambitious and overwhelmed student in middle school, high school, college, or grad school?

 If so, you’re probably stressed out, tired, and maybe losing motivation.
 The pressure of exams, essays, applications, or thesis statements on top of managing your personal life might feel like more than you can handle.
 You might even be questioning your academic path, doubting yourself, or fearful of messing up.